Milofow/Milofow/Research/Cultural differences & ethics research.md

 ### Can you give examples for things going not as expected when interacting with people from other cultures?
 What and why went differently?
 In my own experience I don't have examples from situations like that.
-But the internet has a lot from using hand gestures that mean different things in different cultures to behavior that's totally normal in one culture but insulting in another one.
+But the internet has a lot; from using hand gestures that mean different things in different cultures,  to behavior that's totally normal in one culture but insulting in another one.
 I found this real life example, that I found interesting because it could happen to me.

 > **This individual really struggles to understand the British.
 For example, when they prepare a report or a presentation and show it to their manager for feedback
 > they are told, “it’s fine”.**